GuyBaele/SpreadGL/README.md

 ### SARS-CoV-2 lineage A.27 Worldwide
 We here visualise one of the discrete phylogeographic analyses from Kaleta et al. (2022) [Antibody escape and global spread of SARS-CoV-2 lineage A.27](https://www.nature.com/articles/s41467-022-28766-y).
 We here list the steps to follow in spread.gl:
-1. We first need to process the MCC tree file using the 'spread' command, which takes the following 4 arguments:
+1. We first need to process the MCC tree file using the "spread" command, which takes the following 4 arguments:
 --tree: Specify the name of your input tree file with filename extension.
 --time: Enter the date of the most recent tip.
 It can be either in the format of YYYY-MM-DD or decimal year.
-In this case, it is 2021-06-01.
+  In this case, it is "2021-06-01".
 --location: Type in the annotation that stores the location information (names or coordinates).
   In this case, the "region" annotation stores the names of regions and countries.
 --list: Only compulsory for discrete space analysis.
 Use a location list with its filename extension as an input.
 This file should be in the csv format with a comma (",") separator and comprised of three columns with a specific header of "location,latitude,longitude".
 When this processing step is done, you should be able to see a file called 'A.27_worldwide.MCC.tree.output.geojson'.
 It represents the spatial layer.
 ```